noiseprotocol/noise_spec/noise.md

  * In all other cases, `type` will be 0.

-6. DH parameters and cipher parameters
+6. DH parameters and symmetric crypto parameters
 ===============================

 6.1.
 The 25519 DH parameters